Patrick Wolter

 Read moreJoyce

-Joyce studied psychosocial studies at undergraduate level and is currently completing her masters in Psychodynamic psychotherapy.
-She is very much involved in people’s mental health wellbeing, and this is her passion.
+Joyce carried out Psychosocial studies at undergraduate level and is currently completing her masters in Psychodynamic Psychotherapy.
+She is very much involved in people’s mental health and wellbeing which is her passion.
 Previously Joyce has worked in acute hospitals and counselling children and adolescents.

 GPimhs Community Connector (Banstead)